Hygge Meaning: What is the Danish Secret to Living a Happy, Healthy, Hygge, Lifestyle?

 It turns out the link between hygge and hug isn’t a coincidence — there’s speculation that the etymology of hygge is linked to the 1560s word hugge, which means “to embrace.”
 The Danish word itself means “to give courage, comfort, joy” and the Old Norse that it derives from, hyggja, means “to think.”
 Interestingly, this evolved to hug, a way of describing the inner-life, or soul, in Scandinavian culture.

-Hygge originated in Danish culture around the early 1800s, inspired by the landscape of Scandinavia.
+Hygge originated in Danish culture, first appearing in Danish writing around the early 1800s, inspired by the landscape of Scandinavia.

 Although hygge is practiced during the summer months, in the form of picnics or time spent outside with friends, it’s mostly practiced during the long, dark winter months.
 At the peak of winter, Denmark has up to 17 hours of darkness, with average temperatures around zero degrees.
 It’s no wonder, then, that the Happiness Research Institute is located in Copenhagen, Denmark.
 With that kind of weather and darkness, they need to study up on happiness as much as they can!